Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 Thermal Imaging FAQ

-It is genuinely free and included on every inspection.
-There is no conversation about it at the door, no checkbox on the booking form, and no line item on the invoice.
-The price you see on the pricing page includes thermal imaging because thermal imaging is part of how Russ inspects — not a service you can add or skip.
-In the Oregon City and Portland area's wet climate, separating it out as an optional upgrade would mean delivering a less complete inspection.
+It's free.
+Every inspection.
+No checkbox to add.
+No line on the invoice.
+The price you see on the pricing page already includes the camera, because thermal imaging is part of how Russ inspects, not an extra you can add or skip.
+In a climate this wet, charging for it would mean handing you a less complete inspection.
+We don't do that.

 Yes.
-Condo inspections are interior-only — they cover the unit rather than the building's common systems — but thermal imaging is included on every condo inspection just as it is on single-family home inspections.
-In condo units, the most productive thermal imaging areas are typically the bathroom surrounds, exterior walls and windows, the electrical panel, and any ceiling areas below a roof or another unit's wet area.
-See the pricing page for condo inspection rates.
+Condo inspections are interior-only by nature, since they cover your unit and not the building's common systems.
+But the camera is still in there.
+The best spots to scan in a condo are bathrooms, exterior walls, windows, the electrical panel, and any ceiling under a roof or under a neighbor's wet area.
+See the pricing page for condo rates.

-Yes, and we strongly recommend it for any home in the Oregon City and Portland metro area.
-Radon is a colorless, odorless gas that cannot be detected visually or with a thermal camera — it requires a separate 48-hour EPA-certified test, deployed at the start of your inspection.
+Yes, and we push hard for it on any home in Oregon City or the Portland metro.
+Radon has no color, no smell, and the thermal camera can't see it.
+You need a separate 48-hour EPA-certified test that we deploy at the start of your inspection.
 Radon testing is $150 added to any inspection.
-Oregon City and the surrounding Clackamas County area fall within an elevated radon exposure zone, making testing a standard recommendation on every purchase.
+Oregon City and Clackamas County sit in an elevated radon zone, so we recommend it on every purchase.
 Full add-on pricing is here.

 Yes.
-Thermal imaging is included on every inspection without exception — new construction inspections, 11-month warranty inspections, and pre-listing inspections.
-On new construction, the camera is especially useful for identifying insulation voids in wall assemblies and air sealing failures common even in recently built homes.
-On warranty inspections, it helps catch moisture intrusion and insulation gaps before the builder's warranty window closes.
+Every inspection.
+No exceptions.
+That covers new construction inspections, 11-month warranty inspections, and pre-listing inspections.
+On new builds, the camera is great for spotting insulation gaps and air leaks that look fine to the eye.
+On warranty inspections, it helps catch hidden moisture before the builder's warranty runs out.
 Ready to schedule?
 Book online here.

-Every inspection in the Portland metro and SW Washington service area includes thermal imaging — no exceptions based on location, home size, or price point.
+Every inspection in the Portland metro and SW Washington service area gets the camera.
+No exceptions for location, home size, or price point.

 No Extra Charge.
 Ever.

-Book a Trusted Home Inspection in Oregon City, Portland, Vancouver, or anywhere in the service area — and thermal imaging comes with it.
-Available seven days a week.
+Book a Trusted Home Inspection in Oregon City, Portland, Vancouver, or anywhere we serve.
+The camera comes with it.
+We work seven days a week.

 Questions?
 Call, text, or email office@trustedhome.org